Terminal

 termdebug_signs

-Termdebug uses the hex number of the breakpoint ID in the signcolumn to represent breakpoints. if it is greater than "0xFF", then it will be displayed as "F+", due to we really only have two screen cells for the sign.
+Termdebug uses the hex number of the breakpoint ID in the signcolumn to represent breakpoints.
+If it is greater than "0xFF", then it will be displayed as "F+", due to we really only have two screen cells for the sign.
+You may also use decimal breakpoint signs instead, in which case IDs greater than 99 will be displayed as "9+".

 let g:termdebug_config['sign'] = '>>'

-If there is no g:terminal_config yet you can use:
+If the variable g:termdebug_config does not yet exist, you can use:

 let g:termdebug_config = {'sign': '>>'}